With a cumulative score of 1.8, Vietnam ranks number 14 among emerging markets and number 40 in the global ranking.

 Power prices and costs

 The solar FiTs successfully attracted investments into the sector, allowing Vietnam to emerge as the regional clean energy leader in Southeast Asia.
-The two solar feed-in tariff schemes drove almost 19 gigawatts of solar build in just two years and propelled Vietnam to become the third-largest solar market in 2020.
-This led to a significant change in the make-up of Vietnam’s power mix.
+The two solar FiT schemes drove almost 19 gigawatts of solar build in just two years and propelled Vietnam to become the third-largest solar market in 2020.
+This led to a significant change in the makeup of Vietnam’s power mix.
 In 2020, the share of fossil fuel fell significantly to just 42% of installed capacity, from 83% in 2019.
-However, as most of the solar boom in 2020 occurred in December, coal and gas still generated 66% of electricity in 2020.
-However, due to the rapid development of both utility and small-scale solar, grid congestion and curtailment are increasing concerns in Vietnam.
+However, as most of the solar boom in 2020 occurred in December, coal and gas still generated 66% of electricity that year, falling to 57% in 2021.
+The rapid development of solar and wind have, however, has given rise to grid and curtailment concerns.

 Installed Capacity (in MW)